-With an altitude of 6,271 meters, Salkantay Mountain Peru is one of the most imposing peaks in Cusco and is considered a tutelary Apu or sacred mountain.
-Located in the Vilcabamba mountain range, this area stands out for its beauty and isolation, surrounded by snowy peaks like Tucarhuay (5,910 m), Verónica (5,682 m) and Huacayhuilca (5,361 m), visible even from Phuyupatamarca on the Inca Trail.
-The Salkantay Trek is one of the most famous routes to reach Machu Picchu, offering changing landscapes: from glaciers and high-altitude lagoons to cloud forests and tropical zones.
-During the journey, it is possible to observe condors and alpacas in their natural habitat, in addition to discovering a great variety of flora.
-At the end of the trek, many travelers take the opportunity to relax in the thermal waters of Santa Teresa, a perfect reward after several days of effort.
+With an altitude of 6,271 meters, Salkantay Mountain Peru is one of the most impressive peaks in the region and is considered a guardian Apu or sacred mountain in the Andean worldview.
+Located in the Vilcabamba mountain range, this area stands out for its beauty and isolation, surrounded by snowy peaks like Tucarhuay (5,910 m) and Veronica (5,682 m), which are visible even from Phuyupatamarca on the Inca Trail.

 Details of the Salkantay Trek